Language

 Common Gases Reference

-A built-in reference table lists 10 common gases with their chemical formulas and molar masses for quick lookup:
+A built-in table lists ten common gases with their chemical formulas and molar masses for quick lookup.

 Frequently Asked Questions